USA Customs Clearance Logo White

 The Food and Drug Administration (FDA)

-The FDA is another government agency commonly involved with the importing process.
-The goal of the FDA is to check the safety of products intended for animal and human use.
-The products they regulate include:
+The goal of this agency is to ensure the safety of products intended for animal and human use.
+The goods they regulate include:

 • Food